 Quitclaim deeds are sometimes called “quick claims deeds,” “quit claims deeds,” or “quit claim deeds” in error, but these are the same document.

 Important Laws & Requirements

-Signing: § 47-38 – All NC quitclaim deeds need the grantor’s signature signed in front of and notarized by a notary public.
+North Carolina General Statutes § 47-38 – All NC quitclaim deeds need the grantor’s signature to be acknowledged by a notary public.

 How to Write & File a Quitclaim Deed in North Carolina

-Step 2: In the space marked “After Recording Return To” enter the mailing address and name of the person who will receive the deed when the Recorder’s Office is finished with it.
+In the space marked “After Recording Return To” enter the mailing address and name of the person who will receive the deed when the Recorder’s Office is finished recording.
 This is usually the grantee, but it could be someone else.

-Step 4: After the words “sum of,” write the amount paid to the grantor in words.
+After the words “sum of,” write the amount (consideration) paid, if any, to the grantor in words.
 Then write the numerical amount in the parentheses after the blank.

-Step 8: The grantor needs to sign in the presence of a notary in the next section.
-After signing, the grantor needs to print their name and write their address.
+The grantor needs to sign in the presence of a notary public in the next section.
+After signing, the grantor needs to print their name.

-Step 9: Submit the deed to the Register of Deeds in the county where the property is located.
-Any filing fees, which are set by the county, need to be paid with the deed.
+Submit the deed to the Register of Deeds in the county where the property is located.
+The county’s recording or filing fees will need to be paid with the deed.